ffroehling/fuse_module_driver_framework/README.md

 A module can implement any reasonable logic.
 Starting from a simple hello world module, you can write complex applications with several dependencies.
 Everything happens in userspace, so if there is a missing a dependenciy, you simply install it (instead of compiling and loading new kernel modules).

+## Fuse and fusepy

+Fuse stands for "Filesystem in Userspace" and is what it says: A virtual filesystem running in userspace where you can control any action done in the filesystem.
+See references for more information.
+Fusepy is a python interface implementation for fuse.

+# Requirements

+The abstraction layer itself only needs fuse and libfuse to be installed natively on the os.
+Further more the python package "fusepy" is required.

+Make sure that the path to libfuse.so is stored in the environment variable 'FUSE_LIBRARY_PATH'.
+If this variable is not set, please set it, e.g with 'export FUSE_LIBRARY_PATH=/usr/lib/libfuse.so' or make it permanent, by adding it to your shell environment.

+Each module can have it's own dependencies.
+Check if you need any module and if so, install the required dependencies.
+There should be a documentation available in every module, which dependencies are required (any maybe how to install them).

 # Work todo

 # References